Arya2809/Arya2809/README.md

 ---

 ##  Projects I’m Proud Of
 🔹 **[Inspirewell](https://github.com/Arya2809/Inspirewell)** – A hospital web app enabling doctor booking, patient registration & symptom checker.
-🔹 **[Knowledge Graph Bot](https://github.com/Arya2809/knowledge-graph)** – Query bot built from textbook PDFs using natural language processing.
 🔹 **[Missionary-Cannibal Game](https://github.com/Arya2809/missionary-cannibal-game)** – AI pathfinding using the A* algorithm in Python.
 🔹 **[Movie Booking System](https://github.com/Arya2809/Movie-Booking-System)** – A system built using C++, features include: booking movie tickets for any one of the 3 movies displayed based on 2D or 3D, select genre.